References to other media

 1. Many of the sounds present in Worms games are very similar, if not the same as the ones used in Spy vs. Spy, like in this video.

-2. The fanfare named "Tarzan" (present in WA and WWP) is based on the character of character created by Edgar Rice Burroughs in 1912.
+2. The fanfare named "Tarzan" (present in WA and WWP) is based on the character of Tarzan created by Edgar Rice Burroughs in 1912.

 Soundbanks